tryretool/retool-app-exchange/embed-url-generator/README.md

 ### 0. Make sure you have the proper flags enabled

-This is only for customers who have our [Retool Embed](https://retool.com/products/embed) enabled.
-If you don't have it, but are interested in learning more, use [this link](https://retool.com/products/embed) to book some time with our team!
+This is only for customers who have [Retool Embed](https://retool.com/products/embed) enabled.
+If you don't have it, but are interested in learning more, use [this link](https://retool.com/products/embed) to book a demo with our team.

 ### 1. Set up API with Embed Scope